-Grab the popular oil that Amazon shoppers say 'grows hair' while it's on sale for less than $8
+Grab the popular oil that Amazon shoppers say 'grows hair' while it's on sale for less than $9

 If you’re looking to promote hair growth, but aren’t ready to try ingestible or prescription strength products, add this Difeel Premium 99% Natural Castor Hair Oil to your Amazon cart right now while it’s on sale.
 At less than $10, even if you don’t love it, you won’t regret having tried it because it’s not super expensive.

-If you liked this story, check out this top-rated seat cushion on sale.
+If you liked this story, check out the best finds at T.J.Maxx this week.

 More from In The Know: